 WP Coupon Details

 Here you can add some text and details on the offer.
 You can add text to be displayed on the Discount, add in the discount code itself and the discount URL.

-You can also add in a description for the coupon, remember keep it simple and noteworthy!
+You can also add in a description for the coupon, remember to keep it simple and noteworthy!

-Lastly we have some check box choices at the base, you can choose whether you wish to set the link as a direct link, no follow and exclude from rotation.
+Lastly, we have some checkbox choices at the base, you can choose whether you wish to set the link as a direct link, no follow and exclude from the rotation.

 Creating your very first coupon with WP Coupons

 Ok, so if you’ve read any of the above (or if you skipped to this section, tut, tut) you will, of course, need to create some types.
 Think of types not unlike categories.

 So I’ve created a type called WordPress plugins, why?
 Well, let me explain!